 The homes in Canada are as diverse as the population of Canada.
 Here is a list of different types of houses available in Ontario Canada.

 The bungalows have been a popular choice amongst Canadian residents given the ease of use as this type housing style lack of stairways with the primary living area contained on one floor and are predominantly low rise home.
 In Ontario, the bungalows date from the early 1900’s, but gained its greatest popularity during the post war years of the late 1940’s.
+Bungalows remain popular, particularly for Seniors or empty nesters, but 2 storey houses now dominate the residential market.

 One and one-half Storey: